Global Medical REIT: An Unwarranted Divergence From The Peers

 The recommendation is to buy GMRE and to anticipate at least 30% of capital gains + 7% dividend once the COVID-19 starts to abate.

-Finally, ~30% of capital gains implies that the GMRE's share rebounds to near 52-week high.
+Finally, ~30% of capital gains imply that the GMRE's share rebounds to near 52-week high.
 At first, this might seem very optimistic and would require "back to normal" economy.
 Let me reiterate the key argument here.

 It might be the case that GMRE through its MOBs suffers some headwinds from the social distancing measures.
 The MOBs, which have been shut down would probably defer their payables.
 However, these MOBs should be up and running once the measures are cancelled.
 The secular demand (the underlying need for the healthcare services) will "return with a vengeance".
 All of those people, who have waited and postponed non-urgent health issues should provide a positive "demand shock" once the virus ends.
 All this should boost the future cash flows that coupled with the decreased WACC and superb liquidity should warrant a massive recovery in GMRE's market cap.
 Hence, it is not necessary to get back the economy to the previous level for GMRE to experience a gain of 30%.
 The cancellation of social distancing measures should be enough (i.e. strong catalyst) to achieve the expected gains.